12 AI Personal Assistants That Actually Do the Work (2026 Rankings)

 12. Siri & Google Assistant

-The built-in assistants on your phone have gotten significantly better with recent AI upgrades.
+The built-in assistants on your phone have gotten better with recent AI upgrades.
 Apple Intelligence has made Siri more contextually aware, and Google Assistant with Gemini integration can handle more complex requests.

 Best for: Quick voice commands and on-the-go tasks — setting reminders, sending messages, controlling smart home devices